Frequently Asked Questions

 Clients who submit claims to insurance are personally responsible for fees related to late cancellations and no-show appointments.
 These will not appear on your monthly invoice (or ‘super-bill), since insurance only covers treatment.

-Fees change periodically, and no more than once per calendar year.
+Fees change periodically, typically once per calendar year.
 Clients will, of course, be notified in advance of a fee increase.

 Cash, check, debit/credit or FSA/HSA cards, and payments via Zelle are all accepted.
 Payment will be rendered at time of service.